-Another familiar face has landed at Intel's discrete graphics division.
+Another familiar face has landed at Intel's discrete graphics division as they prepare to make a run at the market for the best graphics cards.
 Chris Hook, the former director of global product marketing at AMD, updated his social media profiles to reflect his new role as Intel's "discrete graphics guy."
 More specifically, he'll oversee discrete GPU marketing efforts at Intel.

 Previously Hook worked at AMD for nearly two decades (17 years) dating back to the ATI days, before leaving the company earlier this month "to pursue a new role" elsewhere that was to begin at the end of April.
 He didn't mention at the time what that role would be, but now we know.